Elk Lakes (British Columbia)

 Upper Elk Lake is the headwaters of the Elk River.
 The lakes and their immediate surroundings accordingly mark the northernmost portion of the Elk Valley and are protected as Elk Lakes Provincial Park.

 The Elk Lakes cabin, maintained by the Alpine Club of Canada, is located a short distance east of Lower Elk Lake.
-There are also several nearby hiking trails and a tent-camping site near and around the lakes.
+There are also several nearby hiking trails and a tent-camping site near and around the lakes that can be accessed via a logging road.